KenCastle316/telos-docs/docs/overview/getting-started/overview.md

 #### What is Telos?

 Telos is a Layer-1 blockchain network that consistently strives to achieve new pinnacles of cutting-edge innovation.
 Developers building on Telos can access a suite of tools and onboarding support to develop smart contracts with robust governance features and a vibrant community.
-Telos aims to build a fairer, faster future with a community of passionate contributors and users about the future of web3.
+Telos aims to build a fairer, faster future with a community of contributors and users that are passionate about the future of web3.

 ![Telos Performance Flex](/img/Telos_Infographic.png)